The following post is from Emily of Live Renewed: How to Deep Clean Your Kitchen the Green Way

 Why someone ever thought it was a good idea to put a white sink in the kitchen is beyond me.
 I really do not like our white sink, and while we’re hoping to update our kitchen at some point, it’s just not in the budget.
-So, for now I have to scrub out our sink that gets so stained and dirty and gross just from normal everyday use.
+So, for now, I have to scrub out our sink that gets so stained, dirty, and gross from normal everyday use.

 We had a stainless steel sink at our previous house, and I think this method would work great for cleaning and shining a stainless sink as well.